lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 This class contains two such methods, the details of which are explained in detail in the project report or the readme file

+# MakePairs Class:
+this class makes the pairs of team to face a match and each match to be played or already played is given a combination ID and is stored in a HashMap All the pairs are grouped of tw, played or not played

+ Factors Considered:
+Location - Home or Away
+Attack Strength - goal scoring ability
+Defense Strength - goal conceding weakness

 ```

 ## Contributing